-First off, when scaled quail flush, they fly the length of two football fields!
-More or less.
+First off, when scaled quail flush, they fly the length of two football fields—more or less.
 Sure they covey up, but once flushed, they scatter like the wind.
-If hunters and bird dogs are not able to get on them fast (and at times even if they do), scaled quail will quickly be out of shooting range, be it by running or flying.
-Can we say that there is a potential for looong shots?
-The scalies’ tendency to run could be directly proportional to the amount of shooting the birds receive.
+If hunters and bird dogs are not able to get on them fast—and at times even if they do—scaled quail will quickly be out of shooting range, be it by running or flying.
+Can we say that there is a potential for long shots?

 The key is to pressuring scaled quail into the air.
 Easier said than done.
 If a covey can be scattered into open cover, then the time comes to get those bird dogs to start earning their keep by working up singles.
 In theory, this means tighter holding and closer shots with an open choke.

 At this point the question is, does one shoot a 20-, 16-, or 12-gauge?
-In actuality any shotgun can bag scaled quail, but lighter and faster usually proves better when hunting these desert trail runners.
+Any shotgun can bag scaled quail, but lighter and faster usually proves better when hunting these desert trail runners.
 When scaled quail do decide to take to the air, their goal is to rapidly put distance between themselves and the hunter.
 Gun mounts must be fast and shots snappy if there’s to be any kind of hope of connecting.
 A lightweight shotgun is definitely an asset when trudging across vast areas of the desert grasslands and savannah these birds prefer.

 The majority of doubles solve most dilemmas.
-But for those who don’t own an over-and-under or side-by-side, the choice is obvious … go with a repeater of some sort.
-Pump or semi?
+But for those who don’t own an over-and-under or side-by-side, the choice is obvious; go with a repeater of some sort.
 These shotguns offer the shooter additional backup shots for those running scalies that flush like popcorn when working singles after the covey has been scattered.
-The potential con that comes with carrying these is their weight.
+The potential downside that comes with carrying these is their weight.
 Mind you, there are several semis on the market light enough to carry afield all day long when in big open country.

 Chokes are described as either screw-in (interchangeable) or fixed (permanent).
-Your selection is suitable for a particular application such as the size of game bird and shooting distance.
-Interchangeable chokes make it easy to hunt when transitioning from close-flushing birds to longer-ranger feathered quarry.
+Your selection is suitable for a particular application such as the size of the game bird and shooting distance.
+Interchangeable chokes make it easy to hunt when transitioning from close-flushing birds to a longer-ranging quarry.

 I may offend hunters with my next statement, but there’s really no magic shot size.
 If one pellet works on a particular bird, the next size bigger and smaller will, too.
-Compared to bobwhite quail, scaled quail are the street thugs of the uplands.
-Clad in their armor-like getup, these birds are tough and will hit the ground running, resulting in lost or hard to find birds!
+Still, clad in their armor-like getup, scaled quail are tough and will hit the ground running, resulting in lost or hard-to-find bird.
 So shot size is a little important.

 Therefore, it is typically recommended to shoot an ounce of No. 7 followed up by No. 6 if carrying a 12-gauge.
 This combination seems to work great overall as it spreads a good amount of shot downrange.
-If shooting a 20-gauge, then No. 7 ½ shot with No. 7 or No. 6 for backup is perfect for longer flushing birds.
-If going with the sweet 16-gauge, then carry one ounce loads in No. 6 for all-around action.
+If shooting a 20-gauge, then No. 7 1/2 shot with No. 7 or No. 6 for backup is perfect for longer flushing birds.
+If going with the sweet 16-gauge, then carry 1-ounce loads in No. 6 for all-around action.